jacobgimpel/civ-ipriot-smiley/knowledge_and_evidence.md

   2. **Refactor subclasses to use the `complexion` method:** Modify any subclass that directly accesses the color variable to instead utilize the new `complexion` method.
 This ensures that color handling is centralized and can be easily modified in the future.

   3. **Determine the applicable Object-Oriented principle:** Consider whether Abstraction, Polymorphism, Inheritance, or Encapsulation best applies to the modifications made in this step.
+  > This would be an example of Abstraction.
+The subclasses of Smiley do not display the colour of the smiley, it is hidden and determined by the value of the complexion() method.
+  > Now, to change the colour of the smiley in each subclass, only the value for the complexion() method would need to be changed.

   4. **Verify the implementation:** Ensure that the modifications function as expected.
 The smileys should still display in yellow, confirming that the new method correctly replaces the direct color references.